petbrueck/sdg16_sursol_manual/readme.md

 Manual - SDG16 Survey Solutions Questionnaire Template
 ================
-First draft as of 17/02/2021.
+Draft as of 2021/12/08.
 To be extended and improved!

 -   [Introduction](#introduction)
 -   [First steps](#first-steps)